 - Cover or remove from the testing space all materials containing content in the subject area being tested, including any materials that might help students answer test questions.
-Refer to Section 2.3 for testing environment guidelines. - Post a "Testing Please Do Not Disturb" sign (refer to Appendix C of this manual) on the outside of the door of the testing room. - Post an example of the "Stop" and "Go On" signs (refer to Appendix C of this manual) on the board. - Display a timing box on the board; refer to the example in Figure 3.0. - Write the number of the Section you are administering on the Section Number line in the timing box on the board. - Using the section testing time in Tables 2.1-2.3 of this manual for reference, write the section testing time on the correct line in the timing box on the board. - Do not fill in the Starting Time or Stopping Time lines until instructed to do so in the scripts.
+Refer to Section 2.3 for testing environment guidelines. - Post a "Testing Please Do Not Disturb" sign (refer to Appendix C of this manual) on the outside of the door of the testing room. - Post an example of the "Stop" and "Go On" signs (refer to Appendix C of this manual) on the board. - Display a timing box on the board; refer to the example in Figure 3.0. - Write the number of the Section you are administering on the Section Number line in the timing box on the board. - Using the section testing time in Table 2.1 of this manual for reference, write the section testing time on the correct line in the timing box on the board. - Do not fill in the Starting Time or Stopping Time lines until instructed to do so in the scripts. - Countdown timers connected to the Internet may be used to display and monitor remaining testing time.
+A backup timer, not connected to the Internet, should run at the same time so that in the event of an Internet outage, the testing time is still accurate.